Albanese maps for open algebraic spaces: Recollections and generalities

 \proof Note that for both statements one may replace the ground field $k$ by any finite field extension.
 So by Poincare's Complete Reducibility Theorem (\cite{Mumford 1970}, Theorem 1 on page 173), we may assume that there is another abelian subvariety $A'$ such that $A\oplus A'\ra B$ is surjective, with finite kernel $N$.
 Choose an integer $n\geq 1$ that annihilates the group scheme $N$.
 In the long exact sequence

 the term on the right is annihilated by $n$, whereas the cokernel for the map on the left is an abelian variety.
 It follows that the map on the right is zero, thus the map on the left is surjective.
+Actually, the group $\uExt^1(N,\GG_m)$ vanishes, as we are about to show.

 Concerning $H$, we have to show that each $0\ra \GG_{m,R}\ra E\ra H_R\ra 0$ over some ring $R$ splits after base-change with respect to an fppf extension $R\subset R'$.
 According to \cite{Demazure; Gabriel 1970}, Chapter IV, \S3, Theorem 1.1 there is a short exact sequence $0\ra H'\ra H\ra H''\ra 0$ where $H'$ is unipotent and $H''$ is multiplicative.
 The arguments for \cite{Laurent; Schroeer 2021}, Proposition 6.1 show that $\uExt^1(H'',\GG_m)=0$.
 It remains to treat the case that $H$ is unipotent.
-In characteristic zero the finite group scheme $H$ must be trivial, so we assume $p>0$.
+In characteristic $p=0$ the finite group scheme $H$ must be trivial, so we assume $p>0$.
 After enlarging the ground field $k$, we may assume that $H$ admits a composition series whose quotients are isomorphic to $(\ZZ/p\ZZ)_k$ or $\alpha_p$, which reduces the problem to these two particular cases.
 In both cases, the Kummer sequence yields a long exact sequence